Yamato-Security/hayabusa/README.md

 - [Mimikatz Use](https://github.com/SigmaHQ/sigma/blob/master/rules/windows/builtin/win_alert_mimikatz_keywords.yml)

 If you want to use these two rules and scan all rules against loaded `.evtx` files then you will need to add the `-A, --enable-all-rules` option in the `csv-timeline` and `json-timeline` commands.
-In our benchmarks, the rules filtering usually gives a 20% to 10x speed improvement depending on what files are being scanned.
+In our benchmarks, the rules filtering usually gives a 20% to 10x speed improvement depending on what files are being scanned and of course uses less memory.

 Channel filtering is also used when loading `.evtx` files.
 For example, if you specify a rule that looks for events with a channel of `Security`, then there is no point in loading `.evtx` files that are not from the `Security` log.